Capstone-Bangkit-Academy-Dermalysis-App/capstone-dermalysis-api/docs/README.md

 **Method:** `POST`

-**Description:** Predict the image using machine learning model to get skin disease
+**Description:** Predict the image using machine learning model to get skin disease and the history is SAVED to user.

 **Headers**